Standing out from the crowd and being memorable are the keys to moving forward in a tough job market.

 You have unlimited access to different e-mail addresses.
 Take advantage of this fact, and create an e-mail account devoted exclusively to your job search and career management affairs.

-Your E-Mail Address Is a Primary Brand Identifier
+Your E-Mail Address Is Part of Your Personal Brand

 When names like [email protected] are already taken, you will be encouraged to accept something like email@example.com, but don’t settle for a series of random numbers, your age, or the year of your birth just yet (using your birth year tells your age!).